-The use of tire sealants may damage your tires.
-The use of tire sealants may also damage your Tire Pressure Monitoring System and should not be used.
+WARNING: The use of tire sealants may damage your Tire Pressure Monitoring System and should not be used.

-Refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter for important information.
+WARNING: Refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.